 Social media can be a fun way to share photos and experiences with loved ones, but it can also send viewers down the rabbit hole of comparisons.
 Keep in mind that many only post photos of smiles and highlights, which can make your news feed look as though it’s filled with exceptional trips and over-the-top lifestyles.

 Take time away from looking at what others are doing or spending money on and focus instead on your own loved ones and personal connections.
 Algorithms on social media are also set to market directly toward your interests and search history, so minimizing it during this time can help you avoid additional pressures of commercialism.

 The holidays can be a time of indulgence, non-stop activity, and pushing your limits.
 Prioritize your health this year by making a list of intentions to benefit your physical, emotional, and spiritual health.
 Set aside downtime to decompress and rest, especially after a busy day or stimulating activity.
 Be mindful of what you eat and drink, and keep fresh produce and healthy snacks stocked in your kitchen to balance out your weakness for that decadent Christmas chocolate or other holiday treats.
 Make your water bottle a permanent accessory to maintain hydration, which can also help curb cravings and minimize overindulgence.
 Give yourself the gift of a healthy mind and body for the holidays.

-This season, prioritize whatever can help you enjoy the spirit of the holiday and remove stressors that can negatively impact it.
+This holiday, prioritize whatever can help you enjoy the spirit of the season and remove holiday stress that can negatively impact it.
 Your finances should be the least of your concerns.
 Contact us today to learn about how we can help you get your finances on track so you can worry less about money woes and focus instead on your loved ones and the holiday season.